Why Your Neighbor’s Sale Price Means Nothing

 Even in the Texas Panhandle, where the market can feel steadier than bigger metros, conditions still shift:

-A home that sold 90–180 days ago may reflect a different buyer pool than today—especially if rates changed during that window.
+As a result, a home that sold 90–180 days ago may reflect a different buyer pool than today.

 Condition is not “pretty vs not pretty”

 Sellers often underestimate how strongly condition affects sale price.
-Not just cosmetics—functional condition.
+In addition, buyers care about more than paint colors and countertops.

-Two homes can be the same size and same street, but one has:
+Two homes can be the same size and sit on the same street, but one may have:

-Meanwhile the other has recent big-ticket updates, clean inspection results, and fewer unknowns.
+Meanwhile, the other home may have recent big-ticket updates, clean inspection results, and fewer unknowns.
 Buyers pay for certainty.

 Layout and usability matter more than people expect

 Square footage is only part of value.
-Buyers react to:
+Buyers also react to:

-A 2,100 sq ft home that “lives big” often beats a 2,250 sq ft home with chopped-up space—especially in the mid-range price bands where buyers have options.
+For example, a 2,100 sq ft home that “lives big” can beat a 2,250 sq ft home with chopped-up space.
+This is especially true in mid-range price bands where buyers have options.

 Micro-location is real